XTSFormer: Cross-Temporal-Scale Transformer for Irregular-Time Event Prediction in Clinical Applications: Introduction

+Adverse events related to unsafe care are among the top ten causes of death in the US~\cite{dingley2008improving, weinger2003retrospective}.
+The large volume of electronic health record (EHR) data being collected in hospitals, along with recent advancements in machine learning and artificial intelligence, provides unique opportunities for data-driven and evidence-based clinical decision-making systems~\cite{sutton2020overview}.
+One specific example is the learning of de facto clinical care pathways, which are detailed step-by-step plans for the treatment or care of surgical patients.
+For instance, in multimodal post-surgery pain management, clinical event sequences involving different types of analgesic and anesthetic medications from perioperative EHR data reveal the practical treatment plans adopted in a hospital.
+Encoding such sequential patterns (care pathways) plays a crucial role in evidence-based interventions and management, improving the quality of care, reducing variability in practice, and optimizing pain management outcomes.

+Traditionally, analyzing care pathways has been done manually based on clinicians' knowledge and experience.
+In recent years, data-driven methods have been developed to automatically extract de facto care pathways from EHR data, including process mining, machine learning, stochastic models, and simulations~\cite{manktelow2022clinical, aspland2021clinical}.
+Unfortunately, these methods typically focus only on relatively simple care pathways.
+This paper focuses on learning complex temporal patterns from noisy clinical event data.

-However, this domain presents several challenges.
-First, the irregularity of time intervals between events makes common time series prediction methods insufficient.
-Second, the event sequence patterns exhibit cycles, periodicity, and the multi-scale effect.
+The problem presents several technical challenges.
+First, the irregularity of time intervals between events makes common time series prediction methods insufficient (e.g., standard transformer models~\cite{vaswani2017attention}).
+Second, event sequence patterns often exhibit cycles, periodicity, and multi-scale effects.
 For example, clinical operational events such as medication administration in operating rooms occur on a fine scale, typically within minutes.
-Conversely, events pre- or post-operation are on a coarser scale, often spanning hours or days.
-Similarly, in the realm of consumer behavior, purchasing frequency markedly rises during festivals compared to normal days, which see less frequent buying activities.
-Both scenarios exemplify the multi-scale nature of events in different contexts.
-However, accurately modeling these complex patterns, especially within extended event sequences, can involve high computational costs.
+Conversely, events that occur pre- or post-operation are on a coarser scale, often spanning hours or days.
+Figure~\ref{fig:eg} presents an illustrative example where the event sequence represents a patient's medication administration sequence.
+In this sequence, medication type A is taken nearly every 12 hours, while medication type B is taken approximately every two days.
+This scenario exhibits the multi-scale and cyclic patterns commonly observed in healthcare event data.
+Furthermore, accurately modeling these complex patterns, especially within extended event sequences, can incur high computational costs.